linode/docs/docs/applications/containers/kubernetes/how-to-deploy-a-cluster-with-lke/index.md

 published: 2019-11-11
 modified_by:
   name: Linode
-title: 'How to Deploy a Cluster with Linode Kubernetes Engine'
+title: 'Deploy and Manage a Cluster with Linode Kubernetes Engine - A Tutorial'
-h1_title: Deploy a Cluster with Linode Kubernetes Engine
+h1_title: A Tutorial for Deploying and Managing a Cluster with Linode Kubernetes Engine
 external_resources:
  - '[Overview of kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)'
 ---